Why the funny name?!

 Liz Holzemer (left) is a freelance writer, author, and speaker.

-Lindy is also the past president for Epilepsy Australia ACT, an organization that helped her tremendoulsy during her son’s lifelong battle with epilepsy.
+Lindy Klarenbeek (right) is Meningioma Mommas’ Executive Director.
+She became involved with Meningioma Mommas while serving as a devoted and compassionate caregiver to her Aunt who battled seven meningiomas for the last 20 years of her life.
+Lindy is also the past president of Epilepsy Australia ACT, an organization that helped her tremendously during her son’s lifelong battle with epilepsy.

 Liz’s Story and Message